FirmwGuy/CEP/docs/L0_KERNEL/topics/STARTUP-AND-SHUTDOWN.md

 **Q: Where can I confirm lifecycle transitions?**
 Check `/sys/state/<scope>` for the recorded `status`, `ready_beat`, and `td_beat` fields, and `/journal/sys_log` for the textual impulses (`mailroom.catalog ...`, `CEP:sig_sys/ready/<scope>`, `CEP:sig_sys/shutdown`, etc.) emitted during startup and shutdown.

+## Layer-0 Operating Principles
+- **Append-only cells.** Stage replacements off-tree and graft them in one shot.
+Direct in-place edits of `/data` break replay guarantees.
+- **Phase discipline.** Capture, compute, commit is the only legal mutation flow.
+Let the phase helpers (`cep_beat_begin_*`, capture/commit enzymes, etc.) drive writes.
+- **Impulse bootstrap.** New services hook into the existing `CEP:sig_sys/ready/*` and `CEP:sig_sys/init` signals.
+Avoid bespoke readiness checks that bypass the heartbeat.
+- **Link-safe helpers.** Always use `cep_cell_require_dictionary_store`, `cep_cell_clear_children`, `cep_cell_copy_children`, and related APIs so link promotion and store upgrades stay consistent.
+- **Path-based lookups.** Treat `cepCell*` pointers as ephemeral; re-resolve by path whenever you cross a phase boundary so store promotion or replay cannot strand stale handles.
+- **Public-surface tests.** Layer-0 test suites step the heartbeat and call exported APIs.
+Reaching around the surface hides lifecycle regressions that impulses would have exposed.